 What is a Health Spending Account?

 A Health Spending Account is an alternative to traditional small business health insurance in Canada.
-Used by tens of thousands of small business owners across Canada, an HSA is a special account that is established to exclusively pay for healthcare services for you and your family members.
+Used by tens of thousands of small business owners across Canada, a Health Spending Account is a special account that is established to exclusively pay for healthcare services for you and your family members.

 Do I qualify for a Health Spending Account?

 - I have medical expenses